chrishantha/install-java/README.md

 Similarly for Java 8, following are the files required

- - jdk-8u152-linux-x64.tar.gz
+ - jdk-8u172-linux-x64.tar.gz
- - jdk-8u152-linux-x64-demos.tar.gz
+ - jdk-8u172-linux-x64-demos.tar.gz
  - jce_policy-8.zip

-For Java 9, you only need to have the Java 9 binary distribution.
+For Java 9 and 10, you only need to have the Java binary distribution.
 For example,

- - jdk-9.0.1_linux-x64_bin.tar.gz
+ - jdk-10.0.1_linux-x64_bin.tar.gz

 The Java Demos and Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy files are optional.

-There are no demos for Java 9.
+There are no demos from Java 9 upwards.

-Java 9 default JCE policy files already allow for "unlimited" cryptographic strengths.
+Since Java 9, default JCE policy files already allow for "unlimited" cryptographic strengths.

 ## Installation